pysat/pysat/docs/new_instrument.rst

 A template for NASA CDAWeb pysat support is provided.
 Several of the routines within are intended to be used with functools.partial in the new instrument support code.
-When writing custom routines with a new instrument file download support would be added via
+When writing custom routines with a new instrument file download support would normally be added via

 .. code:: python